January 24, 2026

 For example, you might create:

 Pricing each bundle is a balancing act.
 You want the bundled discount to be noticeable enough that customers care, but not so deep that you destroy your margins.
-The goal is to maximize profitability while still delivering customer value.
 Often it’s enough to give a small percentage off the total or add a small freebie to increase perceived value.

 Bundle Pricing Examples You Can Learn From